THE PURPOSE OF THE GIFTS OF THE HOLY SPIRIT

 “But the manifestation of the Spirit is given to each one for the profit of all.”
-(1 Corinthians 12:7 NKJV).
+(1 Corinthians 12:7 NKJV)

-The gifts of the Holy Spirit are divine expression of God’s grace in and through the believers.
+The gifts of the Holy Spirit are divine expressions of God’s grace in and through the believers.
 They are supernatural abilities which the Holy Spirit distributes to the believers in the Church according to His will (Heb.
 2:4).

-The Scripture states: “But one and the same Spirit works all these things, distributing to each one individually as He wills.”
+Paul states, “But one and the same Spirit works all these things, distributing to each one individually as He wills.”
 (1 Cor.
 12:11 NKJV).

-The Scripture states: “But to each one of us grace was given according to the measure of Christ’s gift.”
+Paul testifies, “But to each one of us grace was given according to the measure of Christ’s gift.”
 (Eph.
 4:7 NKJV).

 The gifts of the Holy Spirit are not an exclusive privilege of some mature believers or ministers of God.
 They are for all born-again believers.